 Is there an overall “trick” to handling interview questions?

-When considering how you’d answer any question, the best approach is put yourself in the employer’s shoes and think through what she or he is actually trying to find out.
+When considering how you’d answer any question, the best approach is put yourself in the employer’s shoes.
+Tthink through what she or he is actually trying to find out.

 Try that now with each of the three questions below.

-Note: These interview questions are typical with teaching jobs, for both college positions, as well as for private secondary schools, community music schools, and summer programs.
+Note: These interview questions are typical with teaching jobs.
+They apply for college positions, as well as for private secondary schools, community music schools, and summer programs.
 And variations of these questions are used by hiring managers for other types of jobs as well.

 #1 Why are you interested in this position?